Tameness from Large Cardinal Axioms: Conclusion

 While the hypothesis of this theorem seems very strong, we do note that \cite{jech}.20.22 and .24 show that the consistency of it follows from the existence of an extendible cardinal $\lambda$; in fact, $V_\lambda$ is a model of the hypothesis.

-Beyond the categoricity result, \cite{makkaishelah} introduces a very well behaved independence relation similar to the first order notion of coheir.
-While we do not generalize that here, the forthcoming Boney and Grossberg \cite{shorttamedep} develops a similar independence relation for AECs.
+Beyond the categoricity result, \cite{makkaishelah} introduces a very well behaved independence relation similar to the first-order notion of coheir.
+This nonforking notion is generalized to AECs in Boney and Grossberg \cite{shorttamedep} and its uniqueness is established in Boney, Grossberg, Kolesnikov, and Vasey \cite{bgkv}.
 Of particular note is that no large cardinal hypothesis is need, only the conclusions of Theorem \ref{strongcompactnesstheorem} for a specific AEC.

 Of particular interest in the proof of \ref{shelahcatconj} is that we get, from the hypothesis of a proper class of strongly compact cardinals, the conclusion that \emph{every} AEC with arbitrarily large models is eventually tame.
 Examining the ZFC counterexamples of \cite{hash323} \cite{untame}, the proven failure of tameness occurs at some small level bounded by $\aleph_\omega$.
 However, these classes have arbitrarily large models, so our results can apply.
 In particular, if there is a strongly compact cardinal, these classes exhibit the strange behavior of being $(\aleph_0, \aleph_k)$-tame very low, failing to be $(\aleph_k, \aleph_{k+1})$-tame, and then becoming $<\kappa$ tame at the strongly compact cardinal.